Rancor38/imustkill-website/README.md

 -   **Spells** - Searchable database of spells by name, deck, and rarity
 -   **Running the Game** - Resources for Game Masters
 -   **Monsters** - Bestiary with detailed monster information (GM access only)

+## Liveshare Feature

+The Initiative Tracker includes a Liveshare feature that allows Game Masters to create a real-time view-only link to share with players:

+-   **Real-time Updates**: All changes made by the GM are instantly visible to viewers
+-   **View-Only Access**: Shared links provide read-only access to prevent unwanted changes
+-   **Expiration Controls**: Set automatic expiration times for shared links (30 minutes to 8 hours)
+-   **Manual Controls**: Stop sharing at any time with a single click
+-   **Easily Sharable**: Copy links to clipboard or open in a new tab directly from the interface

+For setup instructions, see [LIVESHARE_SETUP.md](./LIVESHARE_SETUP.md).

 ## Getting Started with Development